wso2/docs-is/en/docs/guides/login/multi-attribute-login.md

     !!! info
         - The **admin** is the default administrative user in WSO2 Identity Server.
-        - If you use multiple tenant domains, you need to configure multi-attribute login for each tenent.
+        - If you use multiple tenant domains, you need to configure multi-attribute login for each tenant.

 2. Go to **Main** > **Identity Providers** > **Resident** and expand **Account Management**.

-3. Expand **Multi Attribute Login** and select **Enable Multi Attribute Login**.
+3. Expand **Login Resolver** and select **Enable Login Resolver**.

+4. Add the **Resolver Class** as `org.wso2.carbon.identity.login.resolver.regex.RegexLoginResolver`.

-4. Add claim URIs for claims that users are allowed to use as login identifiers.
+5. Add claim URIs for claims that users are allowed to use as login identifiers.

     ![adding-claims-for-multi-attribute-login]({{base_path}}/assets/img/guides/adding-claims-for-multi-attribute-login.png)

-5. Click **Update** to save the changes.
+6. Click **Update** to save the changes.

 ## Add regular expressions for allowed claims